Access to configuration in code

 ...

-2. You will get actual Google credentials (see GCP Credential Configuration), and users can pass them in many different forms:
+. - You'll receive properly configured Google credentials (see GCP Credential Configuration), which users can provide in different forms:

 pipeline_name